There is no cost to being a member!

-- Members create a safe and fun place to learn, make, and share by being a good citizen of the makerspace’s physical resources and being courteous of other members and staff.
+- Members create a safe and fun place to learn, make, and share by being good citizens of the makerspace’s physical resources and being courteous to other members and staff.

 - Members keep in mind their own and other members’ right to safety and a positive learning experience.

 - The studio and its facilities may only be used for non-commercial and non-profit purposes.